-Many of us will be religiously uttering the phrase, “New Year, New Me” as we adjust to the rolling forward with 2018.
+Many of us will be religiously uttering the phrase, “New Year, New Me” as we adjust to bringing in the year 2020.
 However, what about, New You, New Computer?
-It’s trickier to know the answer too than one would expect.
-Maybe you’ve had your personal machine for over a decade and it still operates decently; maybe the dial-up has just started working again… or, maybe it’s time for an upgrade.
-Sometimes decent just isn’t enough.
+Maybe you’ve had your workstation for over a decade and it still operates relatively well; maybe the dial-up has just started working again… or, maybe it’s just time to bite the bullet and upgrade.

 Typical warning signs to upgrade your pc may be that your machine is a chronic office beige, or perhaps it proudly flaunts that it accepts CD-ROMS.
-But it’s what you don’t see that determines whether it’s time for a change in computer – it’s hardware.
+But it’s what you don’t see that determines whether it’s time to update your setup and its hardware.
 There’s a wide market for both affordable and powerful computing out there.
 You just need to know when to, quite literally, pull the plug on your current machine.

-Novatech ran two different generation computers against one another, challenging their performance comparisons with in-depth benchmarking to highlight the differences in speed, graphics, and overall power – revealing that even your modest machine may be in need of an upgrade.
+Novatech ran two different generation computers against one another, challenging their performance comparisons with in-depth benchmarking to highlight the differences in speed, graphics, and overall performance – revealing the many great reasons to upgrade your PC in 2020.

 Choosing to buy a new computer or workstation is dependent on the range of factors, from deterred performance to the desire for new functionality features.
-Experts believe you should replace your computer with a newer model at least every four years.
-Do computers really evolve that much in that time?
+Experts believe you should replace your computer with a newer model at least once every four years.
+But do computers really evolve much in that time?
 To find out, we compared machines that used 2010’s Intel’s Core i7 930 against a newer Intel Core i7-8700K machine.
 Read below to find out the results.

 The first computer we tested was the i7 930, which had a Nvidia’s 2012 GTX 650 TI GPU.
-This particular model uses Bloomfield microprocessor technology, already pitting it against its i7-8700K opponent whose GTX 1050 TI GPU has recent advanced Coffee Lake architecture.
-The advancements in the gaps between the machines were already apparent just from the features and reliability of their two software structures.
+This particular model uses Bloomfield microprocessor technology, already pitting it against its i7-8700K opponent whose GTX 1050 TI GPU has recently advanced Coffee Lake architecture.
+From the outset, the features and reliability of the two software structures showed the advancements in the gaps between the machines were already apparent.

 A computer’s architecture is essential in working with the latest technology products and software.
-Being equipped with the latest generations is always a must.
-You can future-proof your PC but at the end of the day, without the right framework backing it, you will eventually find that it doesn’t even stand beside the latest machines, in terms of speed and power.
+Being equipped with the latest generations is a must.
+You can future-proof your PC but, without the right framework backing it, you will eventually find that it doesn’t stand a good chance beside the latest machines, in terms of speed and power.

-You will encounter issues down the road with your computer that can be fixed through a quick hardware upgrade if it ends up cheaper than buying a shiny new machine.
+In the long run, you will encounter issues with your computer that can be fixed through a quick hardware upgrade which can end up being cheaper than buying a shiny new machine.
 Be aware that there will always be bottlenecking somewhere in your system.
-Once again, a hardware upgrade can be all that it takes to speed up your PC.
-Eventually, though, you’re swimming against the tide.
-A hardware upgrade won’t cut it.
+Bottlenecking affects your microprocessor performance by slowing down your PC, long term.
+Again, a hardware upgrade can be all that it takes to speed up your PC.
+But unfortunately, like everything else, time will catch up with your old PC and you’ll be swimming against the tide.
+A hardware upgrade just won’t cut it.

 The i7 930 computer encountered issues in downloading and working with certain programmes; tribulations of freezing and lag throughout the entire benchmarking process because of the heavy work-load.
 It is obvious that Intel has designed recent architecture with a focus on optimized features for a more demanding prosumer and casual high-GPU using gamer.
 The i7-8700K had a download speed that was nearly triple that of its competition (the i7 930 was even absent of regular features such as Microsoft Paint or any image editing software.)

 You can see how a simple older computer can actually be generations behind what the latest technology and programmes will traditionally utilise from just checking the specs for the motherboard alone.
-The older i7 930 computer, whose more recent GPU may be its saving grace, has an Intel X58 chipset that was made in 2010.
+The older i7 930 computer, whose more recent GPU may be its saving grace, has an Intel X58 chipset that was made in 2010 - a decade ago!
 Even the graphics interface of the i7-8700K computer is double the strength.
-Imagine trying to win an online game such as Overwatch or Player Unknown with those two pitted against one another.
+Imagine trying to win an online game such as Overwatch or Fortnite with those two pitted against one another.
 It’s not until you get under the hood of these machines that you find the virtual cobwebs that can make running certain features near-impossible.

 The real test came in benchmarking the i7 930 and i7-8700K with their respectable GPU’s against one another, playing three popular gaming titles and recording the results.
 The chosen games were: Player Unknown, Rocket League, and Counter-Strike.

 Whilst it also ran our Frap application for recording game-play, PUBG struggled to play above four frames per second on the i7 930.
-The lag was unbearable on the eight-year-old machine.
-The experience was a continuous watching images load on the screen as the game struggled to correlate the movement with our controls.
+The lag was unbearable on the ten-year-old machine.
+The experience was a tedious show of continuous images loading on the screen as the game struggled to correlate the movement with our controls.
 As the game started, textures failed to load and entire pieces of scenery weren’t even fully formed.
-Safe to say, we died pretty early on in the game, as our killer watched our character moving blindly, gasping for moments of actual control.
+It was safe to say, it was inevitable we were to die pretty early on in the game, as our killer watched our character moving blindly, gasping for moments of actual control.

-PUBG and Rocket League worked seamlessly on the fresh i7-8700K.
+PUBG and Rocket League worked seamlessly on the newer i7-8700K machine.
 The gameplay was sublime – it flowed without lag or a moments drawback.
 It was such an improvement that this writer is not afraid to admit that I doubled back and had a second game on each, just for the sheer fun.
 Everything was peaked at full settings and still reached high frames per second.
-The only thing that could have improved the machine would be a gaming monitor suited to benefitting the rich graphics and player movement.
+The only drawback that could have improved the experience would be a gaming monitor suited to benefiting the most graphically demanding games and player movement.